itdxer/neupy/site/2015/09/21/password_recovery.rst

         return list(bits_list)

 Our function takes 2 parameters.
-First one is a string that we want to encode.
+First one is the string that we want to encode.
-The second attribute is set up a constant length for input vector.
+And second attribute is setting up a constant length for input vector.
-If length of the input string is less than ``max_length`` value, then function fill the spaces at the beginning of the string.
+If length of the input string is less than ``max_length`` value, then function fills spaces at the beginning of the string.

 Let's check ``str2bin`` function output.